 Your costs!

-With a chargeout rate of LKR 135 and an energy cost of LKR 35, you will have a GP of LKR 100 per unit (kWh).
-So the GP will be LKR 100 per unit, say LKR 15,000 a day.
-Dont be overjoyed, some chargers in Sri lanka is getting this revenue but not some.
+With a chargeout rate of LKR 135 and an energy cost of LKR 15, you will have a GP of LKR 120 per unit (kWh).
+In the case of selling 100 units a day for 3 EV s, you will be making a GP of LKR 120 x 100.
+Dont be overjoyed, some chargers in Sri lanka is getting this revenue but not all.
 There are many factors affects this, from the network superiority to the marketing strategies.

-And then the monthly service charge/management share, which includes the bank commissions of 15%, gets deducted from your profit, where your NP per unit will be LKR 85.
+And then the bank commissions of up to 3%, gets deducted from your profit (LKR , where your GP per unit will be LKR 120 – LKR 3.60 = in this case.

 How many EV a day you get?

 So, let’s get back to our conservative estimation of 3 EV, where you sell 100 units a day.
-You make a GP of 10,000 per day and an NP of LKR 8,500 per day.
-This is a total profit of LKR 255,000 a day, where you still meet the payback within a year.
+You make a GP of 12,000 per day and an NP of LKR 8,500 per day.
+This is a total profit of LKR 255,000 a day, where you still meet the payback within 15 months.

 3 BYD and 2 Leaf .
 2 charging simultaneously, 3 waiting.